A career in treasury

 Treasury skills - what makes the difference?

 So what are the skills you need to be a successful treasury professional?
 These are outlined in the ACT Competency Framework, which sets the global treasury standard.
 As the chartered body for the profession, this framework defines the must-have technical, business and behavioural skills and competencies you need to be recognised as a well-rounded treasury professional.
-ACT qualifications and learning programmes are a recognised way of building accredited skills.
+ACT qualifications are a recognised way of building accredited skills.

 Technical skills – the expertise to shape and enhance corporate strategy and business growth.

 - Manage the business’s cash flows and liquidity by making sure it has enough money to pay its bills and meets its short and long term objectives